nadjazaric/curriculum-hometask/README.md

   - Date
   - Comment content

 You should first prepare the HTML tags and then use Jinja2 to pass in the values.
+Make sure the comment list is given in render_template() function.

 ### Create recent.html

 You should have everything you need for the recent.html page!
 Make sure that header, footer and main section are the same as in home.html and then create a table to show: ordinal number, user name, comment content and date.

-If the post does not have any comments yet, make sure to print the "No comments to show"
+If the post does not have any comments yet, make sure to print the "No comments to show" message.

-### Handle selecting with JavaScript
+### Prevent potential spam

 The goal of your JS code is to add and remove the `selected` class from different gallery items when clicked, so that a different item is styled as the 'selected' item.